victorteokw/seedgoose/README.md

 # Nonula

-Mongoose data seeding with named \_id.
+Mongoose data seeding with following feature supported.
+1. named \_id.
+2. dynamic generated data.
+3. json static data.
+4. easy to use with just one command line command.
+5. programmable and hookable into unit tests.
+6. born for agile development.
+7. easy to sync data between developers.
+8. play nicely with data faking tools like faker.
+9. supports in package.json config
+10. supports both configuration file and command line arguments

 ## Design Concept